Forest Therapy

 Explore the paths and trails around Port Townsend and the Olympic National Forest with your guide Ellen, who will share nature poetry and a guided meditation along the way.
 Please leave your cell phones and furry companions behind.
 This is a time to be quiet, to sink into the natural silence of the woods with less of the usual distractions.
 Donations to our guide are enthusiastically accepted!
 Thank you in advance.

-Forest Therapy Walks at Fort Worden and Old Fort Townsend State Parks:
+Forest Therapy Walks at Fort Worden State Park

-If you wish to express your gratitude for our local forest therapy “baths”, and as required for the day-long hikes, you can pay the guide in-person, by Venmo, or donate here, via PayPal.
+If you wish to express your gratitude for our local forest therapy “baths”, you can pay the guide in-person, by Venmo (@Ellen-Falconer), or donate here, via PayPal.

 Ellen recites “When I am Among the Trees” by Mary Oliver